 Velocity Toys GDX-AB TNT Machine

 It’s half the price of the Rustler, but it’s just as much fun to drive!
 Still, it is a bit slower (15mph), but it has a four-wheel independent suspension to go through or over any obstacle.

 This car is big with an ABS plastic shell (1/10 scale), so Fido will have a tough time picking it up in his mouth.
 Also, the low ride and the big tires make it stable and tricky to knock down.
 Overall, this RC car is an excellent toy for a child and a fantastic thing to chase for a dog.
-The shell doesn’t have any parts that will come off, so Fido is safe from accidentally swallowing anything from the car’s body.
+The shell has no parts that will come off, so Fido is safe from accidentally swallowing anything from the car’s body.

 Skull Racing Mini Baja Monster Truck

 If the first two options are best for big dogs to chase, this little one is great for smaller guys.
-It is the miniature version of a monster truck (1/24 scale), with big rubber tires that take it through rough terrain.
+It is the miniature version of a monster truck (1/24 scale) with big rubber tires that make it through rough terrain.

-It is fast enough for a small dog, and it’s not loud, so they’ll get scared.
-I don’t recommend it for a larger dog as it’s easy to chew, and your dog could even swallow some parts.
+It is fast enough for a small dog and not loud, so they’ll get scared.
+I don’t recommend it for a larger dog as it’s easy to chew, and your dog could swallow some parts.
 But, the durable plastic body can resist bumps from a small breed dog with a little mouth.

 The mini truck is a lot of fun to drive, but you have to consider its size before starting a race on the ground – significant obstacles are a problem, so organize accordingly.

 The bottom line about remote control cars for dogs

-When choosing the best remote control car for dogs to chase, select a dog-proof remote control car that your dog can’t damage if he tries to chew on it or bats it with his paws.
+When choosing the best remote-control car for dogs to chase, select a dog-proof remote-control car that your dog can’t damage if he chews on it or bats it with his paws.

-You need a durable remote control car dog toy if you want to let your dog chase and play with it.
+You need a durable remote control car dog toy to let your dog chase and play with it.

 Supervise playtime so your dog doesn’t accidentally break the RC car or inadvertently eat any car pieces.